TRAVELING IN BRAZIL

 Climate

-Mostly tropical, but temperate in south.
+Mostly tropical, but temperate in the south.

 Natural hazards